Biosynthesis: Elements of biosynthesis

-The prerequisite elements for biosynthesis include: precursor compounds, chemical energy (e.g. ATP), and catalytic enzymes which may need coenzymes (e.g.NADH, NADPH).
+Elements of biosynthesis include: precursor compounds, chemical energy (e.g. ATP), and catalytic enzymes which may need coenzymes (e.g. NADH, NADPH).
 These elements create monomers, the building blocks for macromolecules.
 Some important biological macromolecules include: proteins, which are composed of amino acid monomers joined via peptide bonds, and DNA molecules, which are composed of nucleotides joined via phosphodiester bonds.

 Properties of chemical reactions

 Biosynthesis occurs due to a series of chemical reactions.
 For these reactions to take place, the following elements are necessary: